Fixing a Garbage Disposal that Won't Grind

-Before attempting to repair your disposal, read and understand the entire InSinkErator safety and installation instructions listed below.
+Before attempting to repair your garbage disposal, read and understand the entire InSinkErator safety and installation instructions listed below.

 Bones or Fruit Pits for grinding